How to remove ticks from kittens

 How do you remove a tick from a kitten?

 Grasp the tick with tweezers or a tick-removal tool close to the skin surface, pull straight outward until the skin tents, and wait for the tick to release.
 Clean the area with soap and water, and wash your hands thoroughly.
-It’s a myth that you need to worry about getting the head out, because the head of the tick was never embedded in your kitten’s skin.
+It’s a myth that you need to worry about getting the head out, because the head of the tick was never embedded in your kitten’s skin to begin with.
 Ticks insert only their mouthparts, and digging around in a tick bite can increase the risk of infection.
 Do not use other methods of removal, as they can increase the risk of skin damage.

 Should I take my kitten to the vet after finding a tick?